mike-adonis/pokedox/README.md

 without cascading _if_ statements or modifying existing rules.

 **Retries**
-Retries are done twice, and it sufficiently caters for intermittent access denied exception.
+Retries are done twice, except the rate limit has been hit, this sufficiently caters for intermittent access denied exception .

 **Caching**
 All unique pokemon requests are cached to improve performance and evicted after a translation of the pokemon has been